souja67/ethical-hacking/README.md

 * Does hiding your SSID protect your wireless network from wireless attacks?

-* What measures can be taken to secure a wireless network?
+* What measures can be taken to secure a WiFi network?
 <br>
 <br>